 Visitors can not only enjoy the magnificent beaches in the Balearic Islands, but also a wide range of leisure centres, nature parks that showcase fauna and waterfowl, impressive natural caves, manor homes, world-famous archaeological remains and more.
 An array of cultural and entertainment activities to suit the most varied tastes.
 A myriad of alternatives also exist for nightlife.
 Restaurants and clubs for late night abound in the Balearic Islands.

 Things To See

-Cuevas de Drach (Dragon Caves): These are the most famous and popular site in Majorca.
+Cuevas de Drach (Dragon Caves): Visit the most famous and popular site in Majorca.
 The outstanding beauty of these caves include an impressive underground lake.
-The caves are definitely worth visiting and you will see the wonderful rock formations including stalactites and stalagmites.
+Definitely worth visiting on your Balearic Island holiday, you will see the wonderful rock formations including stalactites and stalagmites.

 Bellver Castle - Palma: This is a circular castle situated upon on a hill near Palma the capital of the Island of Majorca, Balearic Islands.
 Built in the 14th century for King James II of Aragon, it was used as a military prison during the 18th and 19th centuries.
 Now it is one of the main tourist attractions of the island.

 Capilla de San Ciriaco: Located in Ibiza Town in a steep small cobbled street that crosses the Calle Mayor leading to the cathedral in the heart of the old city.
 On this little street you'll find an interesting chapel, it is a large crack in the rock with a grille covering the hole in the wall.
 Legend has it that this is the place where the first Catalan soldiers entered the Arab citadel in 1235, thus allowing the island to be conquered by King Jaime I.